Queensland Conservation Council: Focus of activities

 QCC's vision is to protect the environment, wildlife and landscapes, conserve precious natural resources and make Queensland businesses and communities more sustainable.
-The organisation achieve its goals by advocating with government, engaging with the community and informing through the media.
+The organisation advocates with government, engages with the community and informs through the media.
 QCC consult, coordinate with and support numerous member groups who are all committed to improving the environment.

 QCC's current campaigns are focused on keeping coal in the ground, saying no to the Carmichael coal mine and supporting renewable energy.
 The Council provides information about public concerns regarding recreational fishing and tourism raised by the establishment of the Coral Sea Heritage Park.

 QCC helped in the long fight against sand mining on Moreton Bay and Stradbroke Islands, and lobbied for the establishment of an Environmental Protection Agency in Queensland.
 During the past decade QCC has opposed fish farms in Moreton Bay and helped to phase out broad scale land clearing.
 QCC had previously ventured the Rivers Project and provided representation on consultation panels and submissions on issues of state water reform.